 Garrison Institute on Aging

-In 1999, Texas Tech University Health Sciences Center leadership identified aging as a strategic priority for the 21st century.
-The Board of Regents approved the establishment of the Institute for Healthy Aging, which was renamed in February 2005, in honor of Mildred and Shirley L. Garrison.
+In 1999, TTUHSC leadership identified aging as a strategic priority for the 21st Century.
+The Board of Regents approved the establishment of the Institute for Healthy Aging which was renamed in February 2005, in honor of Mildred and Shirley L. Garrison.